-- FEMA Individual Assistance for permanent Structure Repairs (IA) - FEMA National Flood Insurance Program (NFIP) and/or Increased Cost of Compliance (ICC) - Private Insurance - Small Business Administration (SBA) for structure repairs - Charity - Any other funding source that may duplicate assistance
+- FEMA Individual Assistance (IA)

+- FEMA National Flood Insurance Program (NFIP) and/or Increased Cost of Compliance (ICC)

+- Private Insurance

+- Small Business Administration (SBA) for structure repairs

+- Charity

 Program applicants must report all third-party assistance they have received towards repairing the damages to their homes.
-This includes proceeds from both flood and homeowner's insurance, Increased Cost of Compliance (ICC), Federal Emergency Management (FEMA) assistance, loans from the Small Business Administration (SBA), and any assistance from other government or private non-profit sources.
-Any funds applicants received from these sources for repairs to the damaged residence must be considered when the amount of the Program grant is determined.
+Funds that applicants have received from these sources for permanent repairs to the damaged residence and how the applicant used them, must be considered when the amount of the Program grant is determined.
+If receipts for repairs are not available, applicants may sign a declaration of facts to that effect and, during damage assessment, inspectors will verify if repairs were made.
 At the time of grant reconciliation and closeout, an additional DOB analysis will be conducted.
 A DOB analysis will be conducted after the Mini Bid process, which determines the grant amount.
-If the applicant receives DOB funds after their grant award signing, another DOB analysis will be conducted and may result in funds being subrogated back to the Program.
+A final DOB review will be conducted prior to close out of the project.
+Any identified duplications of benefit must be recaptured; the amount must be repaid to VIHFA.
+Applicants will be required to sign a Subrogation Agreement at the time of grant signing.